dbemerydt/nutriStability/README.md

 Serving size of each crop, retrieved from USDA at https://data.nal.usda.gov/dataset/usda-branded-food-products-database.
 For crops that had multiple relevant entries in the dataset, the average of all relevant serving sizes was taken.
 Python reads the pkl version of this.

+#### servingSizes.csv

+Contains the correspondents between FAO crop names and USDA food names for the purpose of assigning serving sizes.

 #### foodNutrients-frac.csv

 For each food-nutrient pair, grams of nutrient per gram of food.
 Retrieved from GENuS model at https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0146976.